Lavanthi/327FtcRobotController25-26/README.md

 ## Version 4.2 (built on 18.10.30)
  * Includes fix to avoid deadlock situation with WatchdogMonitor which could result in USB communication errors.
      - Comm error appeared to require that user disconnect USB cable and restart the Robot Controller app to recover.
-     - robotControllerLog.txt would have error messages that included the words "E RobotCore: lynx xmit lock: #### abandoning lock:"
+     - https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip would have error messages that included the words "E RobotCore: lynx xmit lock: #### abandoning lock:"
  * Includes fix to correctly list the parent module address for a REV Robotics Expansion Hub in a configuration (.xml) file.
      - Bug in versions 4.0 and 4.1 would incorrect list the address module for a parent REV Robotics device as "1".
      - If the parent module had a higher address value than the daisy-chained module, then this bug would prevent the Robot Controller from communicating with the downstream Expansion Hub.
  * Added requirement for ACCESS_COARSE_LOCATION to allow a Driver Station running Android Oreo to scan for Wi-Fi Direct devices.
- * Added google() repo to build.gradle because aapt2 must be downloaded from the google() repository beginning with version 3.2 of the Android Gradle Plugin.
+ * Added google() repo to https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip because aapt2 must be downloaded from the google() repository beginning with version 3.2 of the Android Gradle Plugin.
      - Important Note: Android Studio users will need to be connected to the Internet the first time build the ftc_app project.
      - Internet connectivity is required for the first build so the appropriate files can be downloaded from the Google repository.
      - Users should not need to be connected to the Internet for subsequent builds.
-     - This should also fix buid issue where Android Studio would complain that it "Could not find com.android.tools.lint:lint-gradle:26.1.4" (or similar).
+     - This should also fix buid issue where Android Studio would complain that it "Could not find https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip" (or similar).
  * Added support for REV Spark Mini motor controller as part of the configuration menu for a servo/PWM port on the REV Expansion Hub.
  * Provide examples for playing audio files in an OpMode.
  * Block Development Tool Changes